Frank12B/pipCom/README.md

 # pipCom
-This simple communucation server for PIP devices is aimed for developers which want to gather data from their solar inverter.
+This simple communication server for PIP devices is aimed for developers which want to gather data from their solar inverter.
 It was created for the authors own usage and only tested with his PIP2424MSE.

 This application heavily depends on [nyholku's purejavahidapi](https://github.com/nyholku/purejavahidapi) which is used for general HID communication.